The Alvarado Historic District In Phoenix, AZ

 A Highly Upscale Neighborhood

-This is an upscale neighborhood filled with estate-sized homes.
-Seventy-five percent of the houses in the district were constructed during the period, 1924-1932.
+This is a highly upscale neighborhood with estate-sized homes.
+Seventy-five percent of the houses in the district were constructed from 1924-1932.
 This building is representative of the range of picturesque styles commonly classified as Period Revival architecture.

 What are Alvarado Homes Architectural Styles?